FActScore: Fine-grained Atomic Evaluation of Factual Precision in Long Form Text Generation: Details in Data Collection

 \subsection{More details on annotator recruitment}

 We recruit freelancers through Upwork and pay 15--25 USD per hour.
 We recruit fact-checking experts---freelancers who mentioned fact-checking as their expertise---for Step 3.
 Every worker went through a qualification test of 2 hours and was tested to be highly qualified.
 We design one HIT to consist of three generations, one from each \subjectLM, for one prompt, because we find it saves annotation time in total.
 10\% of the HITs have two workers assigned to calculate the agreement rate; the rest have one worker assigned.
+The agreement rates are 96\%, 90\% and 88\% for InstructGPT, ChatGPT and PerplexityAI, respectively.
+Appendix~\ref{subsec:annotation-qualitative} discusses disagreement cases in more detail.
 The full instructions and the interface are provided in Figure~\ref{fig:instruction} and Figure~\ref{fig:interface}, respectively.